Preventint Yard Theft: Truck Yard Security Solutions Guide

 Capable Yard Management System

-A Connected yard management system (YMS) enhances visibility and control over the movements within a yard.
-Connected is defined as one that is integrated with your Transportation Management System (TMS), Warehouse Management System (WMS), and your gate access control.
-This system utilizes real-time tracking technology, such as RFID or GPS, to monitor the location of trailers and containers throughout the yard.
-By ensuring that every movement is logged and visible, a YMS can significantly reduce the risk of unauthorized access and theft.
-Alerts can be configured to notify yard managers of any irregular activity, such as trailers moving out of designated zones or being accessed at unusual times, enabling rapid response to potential security breaches.
+By ensuring that every movement is logged and visible, a YMS can significantly reduce the risk of unauthorized access and theft—including fleet vehicle theft.
+Alerts can be configured to notify yard managers of any irregular activity, such as trailers moving out of designated zones or being accessed at unusual times, allowing for a rapid response to potential security breaches.
 YMS systems also eliminate common mistakes around incorrect trailer pickups.
-Any time you have a trailer picked up that went to the wrong customer, is an indication of a clear process failure that can be remedied.
+Any time you have a trailer picked up that went to the wrong customer, it is an indication of a clear process failure that can be remedied.

 Yard management systems can also integrate with other security measures, such as surveillance cameras, motion sensors, and gate control systems, to create a comprehensive security framework.
 Access controls can be set to require verification of vehicle and driver identities before entry or exit to ensure that only authorized personnel are in the yard.
 By automating and centralizing the oversight of all yard activities, a YMS helps quickly identify and neutralize potential security risks.